alexconst/alexconst.github.io/technical/vagrant.md

 ````bash
 vagrant init
 ````

-Our use case matches the default scenario where the guest is Linux and communication is done via `ssh`.
-But Vagrant also supports Windows guest where communication is done via `winrm`.
-Vagrant also supports synced folders via different implementations: NFS (Linux only), Samba (Windows only), rsync, and the provider's own mechanism (eg: VirtualBox shared folders).
-However these are not perfect; do check the [Known issues](#known-issues) section for more information.
-Regarding rsync, it does a one-time one-way (from host to guest) folder synchronization on `vagrant up`, `vagrant reload` and `vagrant rsync`.
-There is also `vagrant rsync-auto` which runs in the foreground listening to events on the local filesystem before it does a folder sync; however this command has a few caveats.

 Then to configure a new environment, that uses the new box, edit the Vagrantfile as follows:
 ````ruby